TonyCcY/Apple-Math-Munch/README.md

 ## Project Creation

-This project was generated in one night using [Cursor](https://cursor.sh/), an AI-powered code editor.
+This project including this readme file was generated in one night using [Cursor](https://cursor.sh/), an AI-powered code editor.
 The rapid development process allowed me to quickly create an educational tool that my son could use to practice math skills.

 ## Why This Game is Great for Kids